PSHE stands for Personal, Social & Health Education. This subject includes Relationships and Sex Education (RSE).

 This is a planned programme of learning in partnership with JIGSAW through which children acquire the knowledge, understanding and skills they need to manage their lives – now and in the future.
 Our curriculum develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.
 Jigsaw brings together PSHE Education, emotional literacy, mindfulness, social skills and spiritual development.
 We have a whole school approach, with all year groups working on the same theme (Puzzle) at the same time.
 This enables each Puzzle to start with an introductory assembly, generating a whole school focus for adults and children alike.
 There is a Weekly Celebration that highlights a theme from that week’s lesson across the school, and encourages children to reflect that learning in their behaviour and attitudes.
 The Jigsaw PSHE relationship and sex education units of work aim to give children their entitlement to information about relationships, puberty and human reproduction, appropriate to their ages and stages of development.
 This work is treated in a matter-of-fact and sensitive manner to allay embarrassment and fear and helps children to cope with change, including puberty and to learn about families, friendships and healthy relationships.

-Our PSHE curriculum (overview PDF below)
+Our PSHE curriculum (overview PDF and policy below)

 - promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society

 - prepares pupils at the school for the opportunities, responsibilities and experiences of later life

 Included in our PSHE curriculum are aspects of Relationship and Sex Education.
 This area of the subject aims to

 - enable young people to understand and respect their bodies, and be able to cope with the changes puberty brings, without fear or confusion

 - help young people develop positive and healthy relationships appropriate to their age, development etc. (respect for self and others)